moov-io/achgateway/docs/concepts/submission.md

 }
 ```

+#### Notes

+Make sure to understand the implications of enabling/disabling consumer groups with your kafka subscription and multiple instances of ACHGateway.

 ## Encryption

 Both submission implementations can accepted encoded and encrypted files.
 This is often required to meet compliance rules.
 Refer to the [`compliance` package provided with ACHGateway](https://pkg.go.dev/github.com/moov-io/achgateway/pkg/compliance) for protecting files prior to submission.